otaviomad/otaviomad/README.md

 ### my skills

-i am (very) good with typescript. i am very good with react. i know a bunch of backend stuff and have worked with php.
+i am (very) good with typescript. i am very good with react. i really enjoy working with svelte. i know a bunch of backend stuff and have worked with php.

 ### my projects